Introduction

 - Customized Coasters: Cut the hardwood into small squares or circles for coasters.
 Sand the edges and apply a protective finish.
 Use a wood-burning tool to engrave initials or designs for a personal touch.

-- Photo Displays: Design a photo display by attaching clips or strings to a piece of hardwood.
+- Photo Displays: Construct a photo display by attaching clips or strings to a piece of hardwood.
 Personalize it with decorative elements or an engraved message, allowing the recipient to showcase their favorite memories.

 - Precision Cutting: Accurate measurements and precise cuts are essential for a professional finish.
 Use a high-quality saw and double-check measurements.